Bill Ayers: Academic career

 Ayers is a retired professor at the University of Illinois at Chicago, College of Education.
 His interests include teaching for social justice, urban educational reform, narrative and interpretive research, children in trouble with the law, and related issues.
 He began his career in primary education while an undergraduate, teaching at the Children's Community School (CCS), a project founded by a group of students and based on the Summerhill method of education.
 After leaving the underground, he earned an M.Ed from Bank Street College in Early Childhood Education (1984), an M.Ed from Teachers College, Columbia University in Early Childhood Education (1987) and an Ed.D from Teachers College, Columbia University in Curriculum and Instruction (1987).

 Ayers was elected vice president for curriculum studies by the American Educational Research Association in 2008.
 William H. Schubert, a fellow professor at the University of Illinois at Chicago, wrote that his election was "a testimony of [Ayers's] stature and [the] high esteem he holds in the field of education locally, regionally, nationally, and internationally".
 Writer Sol Stern, a conservative opponent of progressive education policies, has criticized Ayers as having a virulent "hatred of America", and said, "Calling Bill Ayers a school reformer is a bit like calling Joseph Stalin an agricultural reformer."

-Ayers has edited and written many books and articles on education theory, policy and practice, and has received several honors for his work.
+Ayers has edited and written several books and articles on education theory, policy and practice, and has received several honors for his work.
 His book To Teach: The Journey of A Teacher was named the Kappa Delta Pi Book of the Year in 1993 and subsequently won the Witten award for Distinguished Work in Biography and Autobiography in 1995.
 On August 5, 2010, Ayers announced his intent to retire from the University of Illinois at Chicago.